matthewdmdolan/reddit-web-scraper/README.md

 In response to this, I decided to use Scrapy's web scraping framework to develop a program that scrapes a defined /r for post information and then saves the output to an SQLite database for future NLP analyses.

 # Data

+Being my first time using Scrapy's framework, I was surprised by how quick it was able to retrieve data compared to other technologies, such as Selenium.
+Selenium still remains the only framework that can process pages with JS elements, however.